-Appendix 6 sets out general responsibilities with respect to the handling and use of Material transferred to the Sponsor (or their nominee) by the Trial Site / Other Trial Site(s) (and Principal Investigator, where tripartite), applicable to both (all) Parties and is applicable only where clause 4.16.11 applies.
-Otherwise, it should be deleted.
+Appendix 6 sets out general responsibilities with respect to the handling and use of Material transferred to the Sponsor (or their nominee) by the Trial Site / Other Trial Site(s) (and Principal Investigator, where tripartite), applicable to both (all) Parties and is applicable only where clause 4.19.11 applies.

 Additional requirements relating to the use of Material in any specific clinical trial are also captured in the Integrated Research Application System (IRAS) form required to obtain approval for the Clinical Trial.
-Sponsors and Trial Sites (and Principal Investigators, where tripartite) are strongly encouraged to review both the IRAS questions relating to use of Material and Participants in order to determine the feasibility (or otherwise) of use and / or participation in multiple Clinical Trials, as well as the accompanying notes which place restrictions on the use of Material.
+Sponsors and Trial Sites (and Principal Investigators, where tripartite) are strongly encouraged to review both the

+IRAS questions relating to use of Material and Participants in order to determine the feasibility (or otherwise) of use and / or participation in multiple Clinical Trials, as well as the accompanying notes which place restrictions on the use of Material.

-2.15 mCTA Clause 4.18: Hub and Spoke Agreement
+2.16 mCTA Clause 4.21: Hub and Spoke Agreement